Position Title: Provincial Coordinator

 • Willingness and ability to travel in Ontario

-• Understanding of the Ontario Not-for-profit Corporations Act and ability to keep up to date on any new or existing duties that OPIRG must be abiding by or upholding under Provincial legislation
+• Understanding of the Ontario Not-for-profit Corporations Act and ability to keep up to date on any new or existing duties that OPIRG must abide by or uphold under Provincial legislation.

 How to Apply: